ditiansm2015/Statistics-for-Machine-Learning/README.md

 Day 5 - Cumulative Distribution Function

-Day 6 - How to Calculate PDF and CDF
+Day 6 - How to Calculate PDF and CDF (also check notebook)

 Day 7 - How to use CDF in our analysis